Sunday, May 10, 2026

 Through Sir David, nature felt trustworthy, understandable and more predictable than the world I was living in.

-I don't know if I already had it in me or if this was what triggered it but somewhere between trilobites, gorillas, birds, oceans, and that patient voice explaining deep time as if we were capable of understanding it, something in me attached itself permanently to the living world.
+I don't know if I already had it in me or if this was what triggered it but somewhere between trilobites, gorillas, birds, oceans, and that patient voice explaining deep time as if we were all capable of understanding it, something in me attached itself permanently to the living world.

 Sir David is still all about hope.